tfpf/hash-drbg/README.md

   Technology, Gaithersburg, MD, USA), FIPS PUB 180-4.

 # Hash DRBG (HDRBG): Cryptographically Secure Pseudorandom Number Generator
 This package provides a cryptographically secure pseudorandom number generator for C and C++.
-Its behaviour matches the specification given in NIST SP 800-90A.
+It is mostly compliant with the specification given in NIST SP 800-90A.

 See [`doc`](doc) for the documentation of this package. [`examples`](examples) contains usage examples.